otigon/automated-jb2a-animations/README.md

 - **JB2A** - Jules&Ben's Animated Assets (patreon and/or free version)

 Optional Modules:
 - Token Magic FX
+- Custom Token Animations by Kandashi (For Aura effects)

 Supported Modules for DnD5e (Those that mess with rolling):
 - CORE
 - MRE; Options to play animations on Attack or Damage
 - Midi-QOL; Options to play animations on Attack, Damage, Hit Targets, Check Saves for certain effects
 - Better Rolls; version 1.4.5 and above will play the animation on Attack Rolls through Better Rolls.
 I'll work on optional play on Damage Rolls for BR
 - Minimal Rolling Enhancements
 - Mars 5e